varun-varun19/portfolio-simple-website/README.md

 HTML5: Structure and content of the website.
 CSS3: Styling and layout design.

+Demo
+You can view the live website here: [https://varun-varun19.github.io/portfolio-simple-website/]

 uture Improvements
 Add responsiveness for better mobile viewing.
 Enhance styling using advanced CSS or frameworks like Tailwind CSS.